dwyl/PWA-Liveview/README.md

 The client-server communication uses a `Phoenix.Channel` to support binary payloads and decouple this flow from the LiveSocket.

+We used the repo <https://github.com/satoren/y-phoenix-channel/tree/main/lib> of the author of `y_ex`.

 Source for `y_ex` integration: <https://github.com/satoren/y-phoenix-channel>, by the same author of the Elixir port.

 ## Why?